Topis-Lavalink-Plugins/Topis-Source-Managers-Plugin/README.md

     clientId: "your client id"
     clientSecret: "your client secret"
     countryCode: "US" # the country code you want to use for filtering the artists top tracks.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+    providers: # Custom providers for track loading.
+This is the default
+        - "ytsearch\"%ISRC%\""
+        - "ytsearch:%QUERY%"
 ```

 ## Usage